Crypto Security Best Practices in 2026: Protect Your Wallet From Hacks and Scams

 Hot wallet

-Daily crypto use and dapps
+Daily use and dapps

-More exposure to risky sites and devices
+More exposure to risky sites

 Hardware wallet